-Although we never want to deal with a hurricane, in La Porte it’s a reality we must be prepped for.
+Although we never want to deal with a hurricane, in Kingwood it’s a reality we must be prepped for.
 So if you don’t already have a plan to keep your home and family safe, be sure you include air conditioner service when threatening weather looms.
 Of course it’s not the most important concern during a hurricane, but there are a few things you can do to help protect your heating and cooling system in the event of an emergency weather situation.

 Batten down the hatches.

 Or in this case, the air conditioner!
 Make sure your system is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
 Then, go a step further by securing the air conditioner with reinforcement using bolts, straps, or rope.
-If it’s about time for your regular air conditioner service, your experienced technician from Finch Air Conditioning & Heating in La Porte can offer guidance on the best way to secure your individual air conditioner.
+If it’s about time for your regular air conditioner service, your experienced technician from Finch Air Conditioning & Heating in Kingwood can offer guidance on the best way to secure your individual air conditioner.

 Shut the system down.